Continuum-wise hyperbolicity, periodic shadowing, and measures of maximal entropy: Introduction

 The question about density of periodic points in the non-wandering set for cw-hyperbolic homeomorphisms was discussed in \cite{CR}.
 It is solved in \cite{CR}*{Theorem 1.3} with the additional hypothesis of jointly continuous stable/unstable holonomies (see Definition \ref{cw-cont}).

 In this article, we prove (a stronger result) that cw-hyperbolic homeomorphisms with jointly continuous stable/unstable holonomies satisfy the periodic shadowing property and consequently, if they are topologically mixing, the periodic specification property (this is done in Section 2).
+It ensures proper construction of periodic points, allowing us to precise control of their orbits.
+Among other important consequences, it ensures that ergodic measures supported on periodic orbits are dense in the simplex of invariant measures.

-Then we turn to the problem of measure of maximal entropy, with main difficulty coming from the lack of expansivity.
+Then we turn to the problem of the existence of measure of maximal entropy, with main difficulty coming from the lack of expansivity.
 We discuss difficulties to adapt Bowen's techniques to obtain a measure of maximal entropy for cw-hyperbolic homeomorphisms, exhibit the measure of maximal entropy for Walter's pseudo-Anosov diffeomorphism of $\mathbb{S}^2$, and prove it can be obtained, as in the expansive case, as the weak* limit of an average of Dirac measures on periodic orbits (this is done in Section 3).
 This result is used in Section 4 where we exhibit the measure of maximal entropy for a homeomorphism on the Sierpi\'nski Carpet defined in \cite{BO}.
 This example is topologically mixing, has a dense set of periodic points, but does not satisfy the specification property, so Bowen's techniques also do not directly apply.
 The last section contains further remarks and open questions.